|Investment firm (MiFID definitions)|

 The MiFID definition, therefore, covers all natural an legal persons who perform investment services and activities using financial instruments, as a regular occupation or business, and on a professional basis.

-Where a person meets these criteria and is not otherwise exempt it will require authorisation as an investment firm.
+Where a person meets these criteria and is not otherwise exempt from MiFID it will require authorisation as an investment firm.

 In this context authorisation is a consequence rather than a part of the definition.

-The MiFID lays down organisational, governance, consumer protection and market functioning regulations, as well as sets out the passporting process for those firms that provide one of the listed services in the MiFID,i.e.:
+The MiFID lays down organisational, governance, consumer protection and market functioning regulations, as well as sets out the passporting process for those firms that provide one of the MiFID II listed services, i.e.:

 - investment advice to clients,